Financial-Times/ft-origami/docs/syntax/scss.md

 * Comments should be used to explain code whose purpose is to fix obscure browser bugs.
 Ideally the comment should include a URL to a page giving full details of the bug.
 * Comments should be used to explain mixins and functions
 * Comments may be used to indicate logically separate sections of files, however separate files is generally preferred

-## SASS features

-SASS features should be used only where they result in increased clarity and reuse.
-Care should be taken that the resulting CSS is not compromised by unnecessary SASS nesting etc.

-SASS variables, mixins and functions are global (within all SASS files being processed at one time), so name them to avoid conflicts. e.g. `$ft-grid-col-width` instead of just `$col-width`

-### Variables

-* Should be defined in their own file.
-* Variables for use by third parties should generally be defined by their purpose, rather than their value: e.g. `$bg-color-skyline` rather than `$biege`

-### Nesting

-* Use of SASS nesting can easily result in unnecessarily long, inefficient, and overly-specific selectors.
-* If nesting is used, it should be done so sparingly and to a maximum of 2 levels.